Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\rem{ The approach of the Proposition \ref{models-of-XEalpha} seems like it should also apply when $(n,\alpha)$ is $(6,1)$.
-For $(n,\alpha)=(6,1)$, the forgetful map $X_E(n) \rar X_E(3)\simeq \mathbb{P}^1$ described in \cite[Theorem 4.2.2]{Chen-PhD} is not globally defined, as the numerator and the denominator of two functions have common zeros on the curve over $\Q(a,b)$.

-When $(n,\alpha)=(6,-1)$, the equation given in \cite[Theorem 1.7.1]{Chen-PhD} (which only represents a birational model) is not smooth when e.g. $a=b=1$.}
+\rem{ We expect that the approach of Proposition \ref{models-of-XEalpha} works for $n=6$ once suitable equations for $X_E^{\alpha}(6)$ and its $j$-invariant map are known.
+However, the forgetful map $X_E^1(6) \rar X_E^1(3)\simeq \bP^1$ described in \cite[Theorem 4.2.2]{Chen-PhD} is not globally defined, since, even over the base field $\Q(a,b)$, the numerator and the denominator of the fraction have common zeros on $X_E^1(6)$.
+For $(n,\alpha)=(6,-1)$, \cite[Theorem 1.7.1]{Chen-PhD} only gives the equation of a curve which, while birational to $X_E^{-1}(6)$, is not smooth in general (e.g. for $a=b=1$).}